ApolloScapeAuto/dataset-api/lane_segmentation/README.md

 ## Download
-We already have two set of data release for training and validation of your algorithm.
-[Road_02] and [Road_03] please check the website for download.
+We already have three set of data release for training and validation of your algorithm.
+[Road_02], [Road_03] and [Road_05] please check the website for download.

 ## Scripts

 There are several scripts included with the dataset in a folder named `scripts`
  - `helpers`      helper files that are included by other scripts
  - `evaluation`   validate your approach
  - `thirdParty`   containing scripts from external libraries.
-We borrow codes from [Cityscapes](https://github.com/mcordts/cityscapesScripts).
+We borrow some codes from [Cityscapes](https://github.com/mcordts/cityscapesScripts).

 Note that all files have a small documentation at the top.
 Most important files
- - `helpers/laneMarkDetection.py`                    central file defining the IDs of all semantic classes and providing mapping between various class properties.
+ - `helpers/laneMarkDetection.py`                    central file defining the IDs of all lane classes and providing mapping between various class properties.
- - `evaluation/evalPixelLevelSemanticLabeling.py`    script to evaluate pixel-level semantic labeling results on the test set.
+ - `evaluation/evalPixelLevelSemanticLabeling.py`    script to evaluate pixel-level lane labeling results on the test set.
  - `install.sh`                                      installation script of this library.
 Only tested for Ubuntu.

 The scripts can be installed by running install.sh in the bash: